dk680/CervHernia-YOLO/README.md

 ## Usage

-To run SWTNK-YOLO on our dataset, simply use the `main.py` file.
+To run CS-YOLO on our dataset, simply use the `main.py` file.
 Please note that the dataset is private and not included in this repository.

 ```bash
 python main.py